 Your second year will transition from broad sociological and research introductions to engagement with specific fields of enquiry and practice.
 You'll choose modules from a variety of options in more specialist areas so you can focus on your areas of interest and employability goals.

 In your final year of study, you'll be able to identify and define complex problems, combining diagnostic and creative skills, while developing and demonstrating your understanding of specialist areas and fields of professional practice.
-You can shape your own learning through the choice of five optional modules and a project focused on a Global Citizenship Challenge or a more traditional supervised dissertation.
+You can shape your own learning through the choice of five optional modules.
 You'll also be able to take advantage of either term or year-long work placements as well.

 This module traces the changing terms of debate around race and racism in sociology and sociological thinking.
 It has two primary aims; firstly to deconstruct and decolonise ‘white sociology’ and second, relate understandings of racism and racialised power relations to new and emerging forms of xenophobia in individual lives, institutions, and in the digital world.
 You'll also focus on how race interacts with other options in the programme.